U.S. states plow ahead with reopening; Trump warns death toll could hit 100,000

 By Susan Heavey and Maria Caspani

-WASHINGTON, May 4 (Reuters) - Ohio and other U.S. states on Monday planned to ease more restrictions on businesses even as President Donald Trump acknowledged that as many as 100,000 Americans could die in a pandemic that has also decimated the U.S. economy.
+WASHINGTON, May 4 (Reuters) - Ohio and other U.S. states on Monday planned to ease more restrictions on businesses even as President Donald Trump acknowledged that as many as 100,000 Americans could die in a pandemic, exceeding recent White House projections.

 In Ohio, Governor Mike DeWine was allowing construction and manufacturing to reopen on Monday, and letting office workers return.
 Retail shops and many consumer services were due to resume operations on May 12.